-The white grape variety comes from Greece.
+The white grape variety originates from Greece.
 Synonyms are Debina Metsovou, Debina Palea, Dempina, Ntempina and Zitsa.
-It should not be confused with the two Albanian varieties Debina Kala and Debina Teki (although they may be related) or (because of similar synonyms) Tsitska.
+It should not be confused with the two Albanian varieties Debina Kala and Debina Teki (although possibly related) or (because of a similar synonym) Tsitska.
 The wine made from it was praised by the British poet George Gordon Byron alias "Lord Byron" (1788-1824), who took part in the Greek struggle for freedom.
-The late ripening vine is susceptible to botrytis and sensitive to drought.
-It produces sparkling, acidic white wines with a typical apple aroma, which are well suited for the production of sparkling wine.
+The late-ripening vine is susceptible to botrytis and sensitive to drought.
+It produces tangy, acidic white wines with a typical apple aroma, which are well suited for the production of sparkling wine.
 However, it is also used as table grape.
-The variety is mainly cultivated in the regions of Epirus in the appellation Zitsa, in the Peloponnese and in Thessaly.
+The variety is mainly cultivated in the regions of Epirus in the Zitsa appellation, in the Peloponnese and in Thessaly.
 In 2016, only 14 hectares of vines were reported, with a strong downward trend (Kym Anderson statistics).

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller